MG Software.

 What is SQL Injection? - Explanation & Meaning

 SQL injection is a cyber attack technique where an attacker inserts malicious SQL code into input fields of an application to gain unauthorized access to the underlying database.
-It is one of the oldest and still most prevalent web vulnerabilities.
+It is one of the oldest and still most prevalent web vulnerabilities, consistently ranked by OWASP as one of the top risks for web applications.
+A successful attack can allow the attacker to read, modify, or delete data, and in some cases gain full control over the database server.

-• An online store where an attacker performs a SQL injection via the search field and downloads the entire customer database with email addresses and hashed passwords.
+• An online store where an attacker performs a union-based SQL injection via the search field, downloading the entire customer database with email addresses, hashed passwords, and order history, triggering a GDPR breach notification requirement.

-• A security researcher who discovers a blind SQL injection in a login form during a pen test, extracting the admin password hash character by character.
+• A security researcher who discovers a time-based blind SQL injection in a login form during a pen test, extracting the admin password hash character by character by measuring response time differences.

-• A development team that replaces all raw SQL queries with parameterized queries via their ORM after a code audit, eliminating dozens of potential injection points.
+• A development team that replaces all raw SQL queries with parameterized queries via their ORM after a SAST scan, eliminating 47 potential injection points and turning the scan green.

 Related terms